How to Create a PayPal Button on Your Website

 Click the Merchant Services tab, at the top of the page.

-Here’s a list of all the items you’re asked to enter in the Create Buy Now Button section.
-Some of this information is optional:
+Here’s a list of all the items you’re asked to enter:

-Item ID/number: Give your item an ID number or use the standard SKU for the product.
+Item ID (optional): Give your item an ID number or use the standard SKU for the product.

 Price: Enter the item price here.

-Currency: Decide what currency you’re willing to accept for your purchases.
+Currency: Decide what currency you’re accepting for your purchases.
 (If you’re in the United States, go for the dollars.)

-Sales Tax Options: Select your state and enter the appropriate sales tax to be applied to your in-state purchases.
-If you already have a sales-tax provision in your PayPal profile, it will be listed here automatically.
-PayPal will apply the sales tax for sales shipped within your state.
+Tax: Select your state and enter the appropriate sales tax to be applied to your in-state purchases.
+If you already have a sales-tax provision in your PayPal profile, you see it listed here.
+PayPal automatically applies the sales tax for sales shipped within your state.

-On the next page, you can add extended options for your button.
+On this tab, you can add extended options for your button.
 Included (definitely use these!) are the following:

 Insert your logo: To add a logo to your payment page, type the URL where the file is stored.
 PayPal will place the logo on your payment page.

-Payment landing page: If you want your customers to land on a specific page after they’ve made a payment — setting up a thank-you page on your Web site is a nice idea, for example — enter that URL here.
+Checkout landing page: If you want your customers to land on a specific page after they’ve purchased an item — setting up a thank-you page on your website is a nice idea, for example — enter that URL here.

 If the page is okay, click the Create Button Now button.